UGSDW/ugsdw.github.io/_posts/2019-02-09-our-letter-to-the-board-of-trustees.md

 ---
 On Friday, February 8, [forty UGSDW members disrupted a meeting of the Board of Trustees](/2019/02/08/trustees-walk-out-as-ugsdw-asks-for-dialogue/).
 On Saturday, President Quinn Ercolani sent a letter to the trustees, explaining the reasons behind our actions and reiterating our request for discussion and dialogue with the college.

-You may [read the original letter here](/assets/news/ltr020919-UGSDW-Trustees.pdf), or the copy below.
+<a href="/assets/news/ltr020919-UGSDW-Trustees.pdf" class="button inline">Read the original letter »</a>

 ***